ImanBarjane/employee-attrition-analysis/HR Analysis.md

 The following observations can be made from the scatterplot above:

-- The scatterplot indicates two groups of employees who left: overworked employees who performed very well and employees who worked slightly under the nominal monthly average of 166.67 hours with lower evaluation scores.
+- There appear to be **two distinct groups** of employees who left:
+  - **Overworked high performers**, who worked significantly more than average and received high evaluation scores.
+  - Employees who worked **below the nominal monthly average** (~166.67 hours) and had **lower evaluation scores**.

-- There seems to be a correlation between hours worked and evaluation score.
+- There seems to be a **positive correlation** between hours worked and evaluation score — in general, employees who work more tend to be evaluated more highly.

-- There isn't a high percentage of employees in the upper left quadrant of this plot; but working long hours doesn't guarantee a good evaluation score.
+- However, the **upper-left quadrant** (high hours, low evaluation) has few data points, suggesting that **long hours do not guarantee high evaluations**.

-- Most of the employees in this company work well over 167 hours per month.
+- It's also noteworthy that **most employees work well above 167 hours per month**, which may point to a culture of overwork.

+---

+###  Looking at Promotions

-Next, we could examine whether employees who worked very long hours were promoted in the last five years.
+As the next step, let's examine whether employees who worked very long hours were **promoted in the last five years**.
+This can help assess whether high workload is rewarded with career advancement.

 ```python